MajnunMan/High-resolution-aerial-imagery-dataset/README.md

-# Annotated-aerial-imagery-dataset
+# Annotated Aerial Imagery Dataset

-Annotated aerial imagery dataset.
-The orthophotos originally are downloaded from https://geoportaal.maaamet.ee/.
-I have annotated them myself for research
+I have downloaded the orthophotos from https://geoportaal.maaamet.ee/.
+I also have annotated them myself for the research in computer vision and deep learning